yaili/podcasts/README.md

 ## Active
 - 10-Minute Tech Comm
 - THE ADAM BUXTON PODCAST
-- API The Docs Podcast
 - The Audio Long Read
-- BLACK HANDS - A family mass murder
 - The Bugle
 - Casefile True Crime
-- The Clearleft Podcast
+- Coaching for Leaders
-- Creative Elements
+- Como Assim
+- Crimes of the Times
 - Criminal
-- Design Details
+- The Daily
 - Design Notes
-- Dogs and the City
+- Eixo do Mal
+- The Ezra Klein Show
-- Exponent
+- Favas Contadas
-- Filmspotting- Radical Candor
+- Filmspotting
 - Friday Night Comedy from BBC Radio 4
-- Get It Out of Your System
 - Getting Curious with Jonathan Van Ness
+- Good Inside with Dr. Becky
 - The Guilty Feminist
 - Here’s The Thing with Alec Baldwin
 - Hidden Brain
-- I'd Rather Be Writing Podcast
-- Inimigo Público
-- Inside Intercom Podcast
 - Keep It!
-- Let’s Make Mistakes
+- The Knowledge Project with Shane Parrish
+- Lenny's Podcast: Product | Growth | Career
 - More or Less: Behind the Stats
+- My Unsung Hero
 - Newscast
 - The NPR Politics Podcast
-- Obsessed With...
+- The Oh Crap!
+Potty Training Podcast
 - On the Media
 - P24
-- Planet Money
 - Poder Público
 - Political Thinking with Nick Robinson
-- Politics Weekly
+- Politics Weekly America
-- Precisamos de Falar (Podcast)
-- Presentable
+- Politics Weekly UK
+- Renascença - Extremamente Desagradável
+- Renascença - Seja o que Deus Quiser
 - Reply All
 - Rocketship.fm
-- Sem Moderação
+- Safe For Work
 - Serial Killers
-- ShopTalk
-- Shrine Of Duty
+- Shrine Podcasts
-- The Shrink Next Door
-- Slate’s Spoiler Specials
-- Smashing Podcast
+- Somos Todos Malucos
-- Strong Feelings
+- Soundbite
-- They Walk Among Us - UK True Crime
 - True Crime Garage
-- Trump, Inc.
 - UK True Crime Podcast
-- Up First
+- Up First from NPR
-- Voice of Design
-- What Did You Do?!
-- What Trump Can Teach Us About Con Law
+- The West Wing Weekly
 - Where Should We Begin? with Esther Perel
-- Wireframe
 - Writers in Tech

 ## Finished or on hiatus